 Tax registration can also be carried out online through HM Revenue & Customs (HMRC), so there is no need to visit the UK to set up your company or register for tax.

 If your company is incorporated in the UK, it is a UK-resident company.
 This means that your business is legally required to pay UK Corporation Tax on its worldwide profits (i.e. profits generated in the UK and abroad).
-Corporation Tax in the UK is currently set at just 19% for the 2022/23 tax year.

 Profits liable to UK Corporation Tax include any money that your company makes from: